canada-ca/design-system/feedback/when.md

 ### Sensitive content

 If using the tool on pages with sensitive subjects (for example, suicide), ensure you monitor the feedback frequently and take action where needed.
-The tool should be added for short intervals and then removed while you make improvements.
+The tool should be added for short intervals and then removed while you make improvements to the page.

 <nav role="navigation" class="mrgn-bttm-lg">